Upgrading to Elm 0.19 in early 2019

 Animation

-This was also super confusing as nothing worked in old app due to things being moved/renamed.
-This at least was better documented and the new API seems fine (albeit pointlessly different to old one).
+This was also super confusing, as nothing worked in the old app due to things being moved/renamed.
+This, at least, was better documented, and the new API seems fine (albeit pointlessly different from the old one).

-I only want to do animations when between slides, so subscriptions code does and composes with other subscriptions.
+I only want to do animations when between slides, so the subscriptions code does this and composes with other subscriptions.
 (Maybe a Maybe and filterMap would be a nicer solution here?)

 animationSubs : Presentation -> List (Sub Msg)